Cincinnati, Ohio Product Liability and Toxic Tort Lawyer Involved in Toxic Exposure Litigation Nationwide

 Many people are familiar with the term “class action.”
 A class action is appropriate where the claims are all the same and can be handled in one case without a party being prejudiced.
 Since most toxic tort cases involve different issues related to the amount of exposure, the types of injuries being claimed, and the manner of which those damages were caused, class action treatment is usually not appropriate in toxic tort cases.

 However, toxic tort cases often involve many similarities related to the liability and general causation questions, and consolidation can be effective for both parties through a mass tort program.
 A “mass tort” is similar to a class action in that there are procedural steps to consolidate similar claims before one Court to more efficiently litigate the case.

-If you or a loved one has suffered an injury due to Toxic Exposure, and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to Toxic Exposure, and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, a Toxic Tort lawyer, and he will help you answer these critical questions.